dbonach/helsinki-fullstackopen/part2/countries/README.md

 ### How to run

-You can run it locally by cloning all the repo files, navigating to `helsinki-fullstackopen/part2/countries`, run `npm install` to install all depedencies and then `npm start`, but running it locally won't show the weather infos because an api_key is required.
+You can run it locally by cloning all the repo files, navigating to `helsinki-fullstackopen/part2/countries`, run `npm install` to install all dependencies and then `npm start`, but running it locally won't show the weather infos because an api_key is required.

 <br/>